 A home study isn’t as scary as one might imagine.
-However, if you’re not emotionally and physically prepared, a home study could feel intrusive, even invasive.
+However, if you aren’t emotionally and physically preparing, a home study could feel intrusive, even invasive.
 But when you remember the purpose of the home study—to find the best environment for the child—a little of the fear is taken away.
 Of course, you, as a potential adoptive parent, want what’s best for the child, too!
 You want to make sure that you’re truly able to give the child what he/she needs.
 With that in mind, consider the following:

 To prevent “failing” a home study, be prepared to answer all the whats, whys, and whens.